 Explore our world!
-The world is becoming increasingly interconnected, and our biennial international school trips and exchange program enable language students to use their language skills in real life situations.
+The world is becoming increasingly interconnected, and our biennial international school trips and exchange program enable language students to use their skills in real life situations.
 Learning a language broadens student’s horizons in relation to personal, social and employment opportunities in an ever-changing world.

 Faith’s international connections extend to Japan, Germany, and the US.